 Darragh Mackin

-Darragh Mackin has been described as ‘a rising star on the international legal scene’ (Irish Times) and a ‘Champion of the Cause’ (The Parchment).
+Darragh Mackin has been described as ‘a rising star on the international legal scene’ (Irish Times), a ‘Champion of the Cause’ (The Parchment) and ‘a man for all seasons, needed for all sorts of reasons’ (Belfast Telegraph).
 In July 2016, Darragh was the first ever Ireland based Lawyer to be nominated, and in turn to win, an award at the prestigious London Legal Aid Lawyer of the Year Awards.
+In 2025, he was one of the Partners that led the team to winning the LEAP ‘Special Recognition Award’ in Dublin and the LALY ‘Law Firm of the Year’ Award in London.

-He regularly advises individuals and companies both domestically and internationally, with a particular specialism in data protection and privacy.
-Darragh recently advises on reputation management and the challenges emanating from the misuse of social media, GDPR, and an individual’s ‘right to be forgotten’ online.
+He regularly advises individuals and companies both domestically and internationally, with a particular specialism in privacy and data protection.
+Darragh regularly advises on reputation management and the challenges emanating from the misuse of social media, GDPR, and an individual’s right to be forgotten online.

 Darragh has also successful secured some of the largest settlements in the jurisdiction including the payment of £16.7million to NI Taxi Drivers arising of the NI Covid Pandemic and €24million to the families of the Stardust fire.
 He is currently retained in a high value claim on behalf of a Chinese based company initiating action in Belfast, and in a multi million euro claim arising out of insurance contracts to hoteliers during the covid pandemic.

-In addition to practice, Darragh is an associate lecturer of Public Law at the University of Ulster and has delivered a number of guest lectures at Cambridge University, Trinity University, Queens University Belfast, and DCU.
+In addition to practice, Darragh is an associate lecturer of Public and Administrative Law at the University of Ulster and has delivered a number of guest lectures at Cambridge University, Trinity University, Queens University Belfast, and Dublin City University.

 NOTABLE CASES